umr-dbs/vat-docs/src/instructions/vat_4_ml.md

 <img src="images/vat_4_ml_15.png" alt="Jupyter Notebook code used to train the species distribution model">

 After model training we can import the prediction data workflow.
-The best RandomForestRegressor model is used for the final prediction
+The best RandomForestRegressor model is used for the final prediction.

 <img src="images/vat_4_ml_16.png" alt="Jupyter Notebook code used to predict using the trained species distribution model">